 What's exercise got to do with writing?
 Everything, actually.
 When you're physically stuck, your mind often gets stuck too.
 The reverse is also true—moving your body can unstick your brain.

 Walking is probably the simplest and most powerful physical creativity hack.
 Many famous writers swear by daily walks.
-There's even research showing that walking increases creative thinking by up to 60%.
-Something about the rhythm of walking seems to sync with our thought patterns.
+Stanford research confirmed that walking increases creative thinking by an average of 60%, and more recent 2025 studies show that even short 10-minute walks can reset mental fatigue.
+Something about the rhythm of walking seems to sync perfectly with our thought patterns—it's like your feet are literally walking you through the problem.

 But any kind of movement can help—dancing, swimming, yoga, even just stretching at your desk.
 The goal is to get blood flowing to your brain and shift your focus away from the writing problem.